Grand Canyon National Park

 From this data scientists hope to gain an increased understanding of riparian (streamside) habitats and thus protect Grand Canyon's seeps and springs from possible future impacts.

-You may also view the our recent video podcast, Hidden Waters.
+You may also view the our recent video, Hidden Waters.

 Natural sounds are an important part of Grand Canyon National Park.
 Rustling winds in the canyons and the rush of waters are the heartbeat and breath of some of our most valuable resources.